jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 The **MODE** columns are the mode setting for each pin.
 Setting each mode to align with the mode column will give that function on that pin.

-**NOTE: DO NOT APPLY VOLTAGE TO ANY I/O PIN WHEN POWER IS NOT SUPPLIED TO THE BOARD.
-IT WILL DAMAGE THE PROCESSOR AND VOID THE WARRANTY.**
+**NOTE**: DO NOT APPLY VOLTAGE TO ANY I/O PIN WHEN POWER IS NOT SUPPLIED TO THE BOARD.
+IT WILL DAMAGE THE PROCESSOR AND VOID THE WARRANTY.

 **NO PINS ARE TO BE DRIVEN UNTIL AFTER THE SYS_RESET LINE GOES HIGH.**

-**Table ?.
-Expansion Header P8 Pinout**
+**Table ?** Expansion Header P8 Pinout

 | PIN | PROC | NAME           | MODE0        | MODE1        | MODE2        | MODE3         |
 | --- | ---- | -------------- | ------------ | ------------ | ------------ | ------------- |